khairulomar/Melbourne_pedestrian/README.md

 ## Business applications

+Multiple stakeholders that could benefit from a good pedestrian forecasting system in Melbourne CBD have been identified.
+This model can also be readily extended to other cities around the world to take advantage of similar benefits as summarized below.

 1. To the state police and traffic police: by anticipating busy periods, staffing resources can be allocated appropriately to manage the traffic flow and the potential increase in crime.

 2. To security services and the state police: Melbourne has had two terror attacks recently whereby vehicles rammed into pedestrian paths in the CBD.
 The forecasting model may help to assess risk factors that can be acted upon.